Abhishek1061/Java-Full-Stack-By-Generation/SQL/CompanyDB/README.md

 This repository also includes SQL queries to:

+# SQL Queries

-1. Retrieve all employees' information.
+1. Retrieve all employees' information
 2. Update the salary of an employee where id is 2.
-Add 1000 in his existing salary.
+Add 1000 in his existing salary
-3. Delete an employee with a given EmployeeID.
+3. Delete an employee with a given EmployeeID
-4. Retrieve all employees' information sorted by salary in descending order.
+4. Retrieve all employees' information sorted by salary in descending order
 5. Retrieve only first name and salary.
-Column name should be EmpName and Empsalary.
+Column name should be EmpName and Empsalary
 6. Retrieve first & last name and salary.
-Column name should be EmpName and EmpSalary.
+Column name should be EmpName and EmpSalary
-7. Display only 2 rows of employee.
+7. Display only 2 rows of employee
+8. Count the total number of employees
+9. Find the maximum and minimum salary among the employees
+10. Count the number of employees in each position
+11. Count the number of 'Manager' positions
+12. Display all records from the Departments table
+13. Join Employees and Departments tables on DepartmentName and display FirstName, Salary, and ManagerID
+14. Join Employees and Departments tables on DepartmentName (corrected table name) and display all records

 These queries can be used to manage and analyze the data in the `CompanyDB` database.